Is there anything to buy in Croatia?:

 In Dubrovnik, there are lots of shops in the Old Town selling anything from gifts, handicraft, t-shirts, scarves, jewelry, etc. I managed to find myself a very nice ring and the price was very reasonable.

 In Zagreb, the capital city, the shops are in the main street in town.
-This is where the shopping centres are.Please let me know what you thought of this post...
-I'm dying to find out...
+This is where the shopping centres are.Looking forward to your comments...